ion-elgreco/polars-distance/polars_distance/docs/index.md

 ## Installation
-The `polars-distance` pluygin can be installed via pip for Python.
+The `polars-distance` plugin can be installed via pip for Python.

 ### Install polars-distance for Python